-The following Corporate Crime guidance note Produced in partnership with Rhys Meggy, barrister of QEB Hollis Whiteman provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Rhys Meggy of QEB Hollis Whiteman provides comprehensive and up to date legal information covering:

 CFA 2017, s 45 creates the offence of failing to prevent the facilitation of a UK tax evasion offence(s) (UK tax evasion facilitation offence)